Recovery and Art Therapy

 Who Can Benefit From Art Therapy?

 Anybody who is in recovery and who wants to explore their issues can benefit from trying art therapy.
-Creating art improves mental well-being in those who are coping with a broad spectrum of disorders including ADD and ADHD, dementia, addictions, anxiety, depression, grief, eating disorders, TSD, physical illnesses, relationship problems, trauma and more.
+Creating art improves mental well-being in those who are coping with a broad spectrum of disorders including ADD and ADHD, dementias, anxiety, depression, grief, eating disorders, TSD, physical illnesses, relationship problems, trauma and more.
 Some people are worried about trying art therapy as they have concerns that they feel as if they lack the necessary skill.
 It’s important for those undergoing art therapy to recognize that it isn’t about being a good artist.
 It’s about finding connection and meaning in their lives.

 Art Therapy As Part Of A Group